anksuunamun/anksuunamun/README.md

 ## 📗 About me

 Hey!
+My name is Veronika.
 Glad to see you on my github profile page.

-My name is Veronika.
-I'm a frontend developer, and I really enjoy it.

 ## ✅ Languages and tools